treussart/Transilien-Domoticz/docs/installing.rst

     pip install Transilien-Domoticz

-Put your configuration in the file "conf.cfg".
+Put your configuration in the file “conf.cfg”.

 ::